hecal3/vim-leader-guide/README.md

 nnoremap <silent> <leader> :LeaderGuide g:lmap.main<CR>
 ```

-Try pressing <leader> and wait.
+Try pressing leader.
 The top-level will pop up depending on you timeoutlen setting.

-Alternatively press <leader>f.
-Assuming <leader>f is not mapped otherwise, the plugin will take straight to the file sub-menu.
+Alternatively press leader-f.
+Assuming leader-f is not mapped otherwise, the plugin will take straight to the file sub-menu.

 Despite its name this plugin is not limited to the leader-key.
 Other first level mappings will work as well.